bunkerity/bunkerweb/docs/quickstart-guide.md

     When using the [Docker Swarm integration](/integrations/#swarm), your PHP files must not be mounted into the `bw-data/www` folder.
 Instead, you will need to create a specific folder containing your PHP application and mount it both on the BunkerWeb container (outside the `/data` endpoint) and your PHP-FPM container.
 As an example, we will consider that you have a shared folder mounted on your worker nodes on the `/shared` endpoint.

-    First of all create the application folder (e.g. `/shared/myapp`), copy your files and fix the permissions so BunkerWeb (UID/GID 101) can at least read files and list folders and PHP-FPM (UID/GID 33) is the owner of the files and folders :
+    First of all, create the application folder (e.g. `/shared/myapp`), copy your files and fix the permissions so BunkerWeb (UID/GID 101) can at least read files and list folders and PHP-FPM (UID/GID 33) is the owner of the files and folders :
     ```shell
 	chown -R 33:101 /shared/myapp && \
     find /shared/myapp -type f -exec chmod 0640 {} \; && \